 (1) for full semester courses,

-(a) for instructors with 100 examinations or fewer in one or more courses, grades will be due no later than January 16 (or if a weekend day or holiday then the first immediately preceding business day); since January 16, 2020 is a weekday, all grades for instructors with 100 exams or less are due January 16, 2020.
+Grades will be due no later than January 16 (or if a weekend day or holiday then the first immediately preceding business day); since January 16, 2021 is a weekend, all grades for first-year classes are due Friday, January 15, 2021.

-(2) for courses that end four or more weeks before the last day of classes, no later than the last day of final examinations.
+(2) for courses that end four or more weeks before the last day of classes

 B. For Spring Semester

-(1) For full semester courses, no later than May 31 (or if a weekend day or holiday then the first immediately preceding business day) (i.e., Friday, May 29, 2020);
+(1) For full-semester courses, no later than May 31 (or if a weekend day or holiday then the first immediately preceding business day) (i.e., Monday, May 31, 2021, is Memorial Day, therefore grades are due on Friday, May 28, 2021.);

 (2) For courses that end four or more weeks before the last day of classes, no later than the last day of final examinations.

-C. For Summer Semester, all grades are due by Friday, August 28, 2020
+For Summer Semester, all grades are due by Friday, August 27, 2021.

 After a professor has submitted a grade to the Office of Records and Registration, the professor may not change the grade unless he or she certifies in writing that it was incorrect as a result of a mechanical computation or transcription error.
 If a grade is changed as a result of mechanical computation or transcription error the professor must send a memo to the student explaining the reason for the grade change with a copy to the Office of Records and Registration.
 A grade may not be changed as a result of a reevaluation of a student’s work.